IcyFeather233/Gobang/README.md

 ## FrameWork
 MVC FrameWork
-This is the first time I use MVC, so I don't if it is designed reasonable :)
+This is the first time I use MVC, so I don't know if it is designed reasonable :)

 ```
 |--Model